namrah2804/bellabeat-case-study/README.md

 As a junior data analyst on the Bellabeat marketing analytics team, the task is to analyze public smart device usage data from Fitbit users (non-Bellabeat) to understand how people track their activity, sleep, and other wellness behaviours.
 The goal is to identify key trends in consumer behaviour and apply them to one Bellabeat product.
 These insights will then be used to inform data‑driven marketing recommendations for the Bellabeat executive team.

 ## Key Business Questions
+- What are the main trends in smart device usage?
+- How could these trends apply to Bellabeat customers?
+- How can these insights inform Bellabeat’s marketing strategy?
+### Analytical Questions
 1. What are the main trends in smart device usage (for example activity levels, steps, sleep, and sedentary time) in the Fitbit dataset?
 2. How could these trends reflect or predict how Bellabeat customers use Bellabeat products?
 3. How can these insights inform Bellabeat’s marketing strategy for one selected product (such as the Leaf, Time, Spring, or Bellabeat app)?